tmorozov/dhtmlx-node/README.md

 dhtmlx-node
 ===========

-How to use dhtmlx with node+express server
+How to use scalable JS architecture core + dhtmlx.

+Backend - node+express